martinduke/nginx-quic-lb/README.md

 to start the server

 ## Retry Services

-in the "upstream server_pool" block, you can add this line:
+In the "upstream server_pool" block, you can add this line:

 ```
         quic-lb retry-service key=1234567890abcdef1234567890abcdef iv=1234567890abcdef;